Skip to main content

 • A PO box address when your settings block PO box delivery.

-Configuring PO Box and Address Type Restrictions
+Configuring PO Box Restrictions

 Blocking PO box deliveries